Saunags: History and local landmarks

 Saunags is located at the same latitude as Gothenburg (Sweden) and the same longitude as Turku (Finland), both of which were important ancient regional trading and cultural centers.
 Although remote and sparsely populated, this coastal area held strategic importance in many wars due to its proximity to the Irbe Strait, the main sea route to Riga.
 As a result, the nearby seabed is scattered with shipwrecks dating from medieval times to the modern era, a testament to many past battles.
 During the Crimean War the British navy landed and burned down a military outpost of the Russian Empire here.
 During the First World War the Russian navy placed a large number of naval mines offshore, the largest such emplacement at that point in Baltic Sea history.
 This led to many German ships being destroyed here.
-During the Second World War, German guns located here and opposite at Saaremaa island controlled the Irbe Strait.
+During the Second World War, German guns located further south at the Livonian coast and opposite at Saaremaa island controlled the Irbe Strait.

 After World War II, this area became part of the Soviet western border.
 Remnants of that period include a Soviet border guards tower (only foundation remain), the base of a projector light, and a small security house.

 An old road runs behind the dunes, parallel to the coast, connecting Dižsaunags with the former lighthouse (now serving as the Saunagciema navigational sign after its light was dismantled) in the direction of Vaide.
 Along this route lie the Akacijas estate and several abandoned German and Soviet military bunkers.
 During World War II and in the years that followed, this narrow road served as a military supply route for Soviet border guards and for coast guards maintaining the lighthouse.
 A coastal narrow gauge railway was once planned here to link Pitrags and Mazirbe, but construction was abandoned during World War I. Today, this historic forest road is still used by local residents.

 According to local legend, a Medieval burial ground lies on the outskirts of the village in the direction of Vaide.
 However, archaeological excavations carried out by University of Latvia in 2012 uncovered no human burials (only those of pets).
 Nearby are the ruins of the first Soviet military base in the area, constructed by troops of the Baltic Military District soon after World War II.

 Although situated in a coastal environment, Saunags is home to a very large lime tree on the Niglini estate and a group of impressive black alder (Alnus glutinosa) trees on the Kalnbunkas estate.
 According to a Latvian registry listing all great or largest trees, Saunags is the only location with two species of large trees in one place.

 The village can be accessed by car from the main asphalted road or via the old forest road connecting Saunags with Vaide and Pitrags.
 There are signs on the forest road marking the borders of Saunags.
 There is a bus stop on the Riga-Mazirbe route.
 Also, there are biking and hiking routes passing Saunags both on the coast and via forest road.